dikamsiyoung/EFI-Configuration-for-Lenovo-Yoga-720-15IKB/README.md

 ### `NEW` Advanced BIOS Menu
 By unlocking Advanced menu in BIOS, you no longer have to go through the `Advanced Features` section in this guide.
 Simply watch this [video](https://www.youtube.com/watch?v=R0ctG-DBSEE) to enter Advanced BIOS menu (make sure your charger is plugged in or it won't work) and follow through with the rest of this section when you have access to it.

+> This method is cleaner as you can always Restore Defaults and start over if you make a mistake.

 #### For Thunderbolt
 Go to `Thunderbolt Device`
 |  |  |